Perfare/AssetStudio/README.md

 ## Build

-* Visual Studio 2019 or newer
+* Visual Studio 2022 or newer
-* **AssetStudioFBXNative** uses FBX SDK 2020.0.1 VS2017, before building, you need to install the FBX SDK and modify the project file, change include directory and library directory to point to the FBX SDK directory
+* **AssetStudioFBXNative** uses [FBX SDK 2020.2.1](https://www.autodesk.com/developer-network/platform-technologies/fbx-sdk-2020-2-1), before building, you need to install the FBX SDK and modify the project file, change include directory and library directory to point to the FBX SDK directory

 ## Open source libraries used